jsf0/ansible-clone/README.md

 # ansible-clone

-This Python script will create an Ansible playbook that duplicates an existing system.
+This Python script will create an Ansible playbook that duplicates an existing Linux or BSD system.
 The idea is that once you have a system configured the way you like it, you just run this tool and it will create a playbook that you can use to configure another system in the same way.

-Currently it only supports FreeBSD and OpenBSD, and is a rough work in progress.
+Currently it supports generating playbooks on the following operating systems:

+ - OpenBSD
+ - FreeBSD
+ - Debian
+ - Ubuntu
+ - Linux Mint
+ - Arch Linux
+ - CentOS
+ - Fedora
+ - RHEL

 ### usage